 Our inability to promptly obtain coverage and profitable payment rates from both government funded and private payers for new products that we develop could have a material adverse effect on our operating results, our ability to raise capital needed to commercialize products and our overall financial condition.
-In some foreign countries, including major markets in the E.U. and Japan, the pricing of prescription pharmaceuticals is subject to governmental control.
+In some foreign countries, including major markets in Europe and Japan, the pricing of prescription pharmaceuticals is subject to governmental control.
 In these countries, pricing negotiations with governmental authorities can take nine to twelve months or longer after the receipt of regulatory marketing approval for a product.
 To obtain reimbursement or pricing approval in some countries, we may be required to conduct a clinical trial that compares the cost-effectiveness of our product to other available therapies.
 Our business could be materially harmed if reimbursement of our products, if any, is unavailable or limited in scope or amount or if pricing is set at unsatisfactory levels.

+We may become exposed to costly and damaging liability claims, either when testing our product candidates in clinical trials or at the commercial stage after regulatory approval, and our product liability insurance may not cover all damages arising from such claims.
 Product liability lawsuits against us could cause us to incur substantial liabilities and to limit commercialization of any products that we may develop.

-We face an inherent risk of product liability exposure related to the sale of our products.
-The marketing, sale and use of our products could lead to the filing of product liability claims against us if someone alleges that our tests failed to perform as designed.
+We are exposed to potential product liability and professional indemnity risks that are inherent in the research, development, manufacturing, marketing, sale and use of pharmaceutical products, including maintaining consistent quality, safety and efficacy profiles for our products and product candidates.
+The marketing, sale and use of our products could lead to the filing of product liability claims against us if someone alleges that our products or product candidates failed to perform as intended.
 We may also be subject to liability for a misunderstanding of, or inappropriate reliance upon, the information we provide.
-If we cannot successfully defend ourselves against claims that our products caused injuries, we may incur substantial liabilities.
-Regardless of merit or eventual outcome, liability claims may result in:
+These claims might be made by patients that use the products or product candidates, healthcare providers, pharmaceutical companies, or others selling such products.
+Any claims against us, regardless of their merit, could be costly to defend and could materially adversely affect the market for our product candidates or any prospects for commercialization of our product candidates.